ryantd42/NY-Legislative-Git/2023/A1292A-2023/bill.md

   ___________

- Introduced by M. of A. WILLIAMS, MAGNARELLI, SEAWRIGHT, RIVERA, HYNDMAN, COOK,  STIRPE,  WALLACE  -- read once and referred to the Committee on Real Property Taxation
+ Introduced by M. of A. WILLIAMS, MAGNARELLI, SEAWRIGHT, RIVERA, HYNDMAN, COOK, STIRPE, WALLACE, THIELE -- read once and referred to the Commit- tee  on Real Property Taxation -- recommitted to the Committee on Real Property Taxation in accordance  with  Assembly  Rule  3,  sec.
+2  -- committee  discharged,  bill amended, ordered reprinted as amended and recommitted to said committee

  AN ACT to amend the real property tax law and the real property law,  in relation  to  the  taxation  of property owned by a cooperative corpo- ration

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS: